ulysses08/Cardsorter/README.md

 Modern card id layout started in VMA (Vintage Masters June 16 2014).

 System will not initially work for any cards from prior to that.
+Also some odd types of limited run and specialty cards won't work.
+Need to detect and filter out errors.

 I have ideas but nothing concrete to fix that.